nhthieu/nhthieu.github.io/src/content/blog/deploy.md

 It's free.
 I mean, the limits are enough for free usage and I don't think a simple website like this will ever exceed them.
 You can view more details [here](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#limits-on-use-of-github-pages).

-The problem with Github Pages is that it requires an `index.html` file in the root directory.
+The problem with Github Pages is that it requires an `index.html` file.
 But my website is built with Astro, which doesn't have an `index.html` file unless I build it.
 This is where `Github Actions` comes to the rescue.

 ## Github Actions